iotivity/iotivity-lite/port/android/README.md

     sh build-onboarding-tool-lite.sh
     run-onboarding-tool-lite.cmd

+The Android version of the onboarding tool can be found in `<iotivity-lite>/swig/apps/oc/android_on_boarding_tool`

+It is built and installed using the same instructions as other Android samples documented above.

 ### Simple Step-by-Step guide for onboarding and provisioning

 This guide assumes you are starting one discoverable device at a time.
 Multiple devices can be